This Toasted Peanut Butter and Jelly Sandwich is comfort food at its best. Buttery, crispy, sweet, and delicious!

 Using the BROIL setting on LOW resulted in a more evenly toasted sandwich.
 The only drawback is that you have to remember to flip the sandwich so both sides get evenly toasted.

-You can also toast your PB&J in a traditional oven.
-Since the oven takes a while to preheat, this method works best if you’re cooking more than one sandwich at a time.
-Again, you’ll need to flip the sandwich to get it evenly toasted and browned.
+You can also toast your PB&J using the BAKE or AIR FRY settings.
+For either setting, you’ll need to flip the sandwich after a few minutes to get it evenly toasted and browned.

 - 2 slices bread